BotchedPleb/BIO_350_F25/README.md

 - Created an algorthim to calculate the population growth of two plant population
 - Graphed using matplotlib to see the comparison betweeen the two populations
 - Answered questions regarding M populution

+IC In Class Example 3
+- Used a modified Lotka-Volterra competition equation
+- Add an if statment within the for loop
+- Modified the function to reflect the new equation
+- Graph the various changes within the equation